CodingAvenue/codestop-course-php-oop/content/Namespaces/Namespaces.q.md

 {
     public function __construct()
     {
-        echo "This is a user in App namespace.";
+        echo "This is a user in the App namespace.";
     }
 }
 ?>